Galal-Abdelaziz/pands-project/README.md

 * Role in Machine Learning:

-    * The Iris dataset serves as a standard benchmark for testing __classification algorithms__.
+    * The Iris dataset serves as a standard benchmark for testing [classification algorithms](https://en.wikipedia.org/wiki/Statistical_classification#Algorithms).
     * Researchers use it to compare the performance of different algorithms and evaluate their accuracy, precision, and recall.

 ***